COURSE INFORMATION

 1 Introduction – Lecture # 1 Opening Lecture

-3 Lecture – assignment # 3 The Third Landscape
+3 Lecture – Assignment # 3 The Third Landscape Manifesto and topics

-4 Lecture – assignment # 4 Streetscape and Streetscape Analysis
+4 Lecture - Assignment # 4 Landscape_Critical historical analysis_Middle Ages and Renaissance

 Prerequisite(s): Graphical and representation abilities; Open cultural approach; Availability in learning from the real context